The new Slack platform and the features described below are in beta and under active development.

 Create an app from a template

-We have a collection of sample apps that contain a bevy of use cases.
+We have a collection of sample apps containing a bevy of use cases.
 Find one particularly suited for your needs?
 Great!
 You can use it as a template to build from.

 Create an app from a template by using the create command with the --template (or -t) flag and passing the link to the template's Github repo.